risc0/risc0/website/api/blockchain-integration/shrink-wrapping.md

 # Shrink-Wrapping Proofs

 The default proving options will result in the final proof being a composite receipt.
-This receipt can be quite large and grows linearly with respect to execution length.
+This receipt can be quite large.
 So instead a smaller receipt may be desired for posting on-chain.
 We call the process of creating this smaller receipt "shrink-wrapping".